Photo by: Kathy Adams Clark

 Tour Overview

 Welcome to a land of endless discovery… Ecuador is split down the middle by the magnificent Andes, the longest continental mountain range in the world.
 The itinerary begins in search of the Andean Condor at the Antisana Ecological Reserve outside Quito.
-Journey next to the Mindo Valley where you will spend six evenings in an amazing eco-lodge. evenings staying in one eco-lodge.
-This will provide a very relaxed itinerary without the various demands of...
+Journey next to the Mindo Valley where you will stay in one amazing eco-lodge for six evenings.
+This will provide a very relaxed itinerary without the various demands of changing lodges.
+Each day you...

 Visiting Ecuador is finding a paradise full of wonder and astonishing natural attractions.
 Ecuador has it all, with its snow-capped volcanoes, plunging valleys, majestic mountains, breathtaking gardens, and green valleys bathed by cascading waterfalls.
 Each destination has been selected to maximize photographic and birding opportunities.